pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

-The Simplified Practice Division of the Department of Commerce has asked for an agreement by all those promoting microcopying to adapt all apparatus to the 16mm. and&nbsp;{%- include pagebreak.html canvas=288 -%}&nbsp;35mm. widths.
+The Simplified Practice Division of the Department of Commerce has asked for an agreement by all those promoting microcopying to adapt all apparatus to the 16mm. and {% include pagebreak.html canvas=288 %} 35mm. widths.
 In replying to the Division of Simplified Practise recommendation, circulated in September 1935, the writer, as chairman of the Joint Committee on Materials for Research, made the reservation that simplified practice should not exclude at this time a size of film that